 Event Details

-The Order of the Engineer Ceremony will be held in conjunction with the Pledge of the Computing Professional Ceremony on Thursday, May 8, 2024 at 3 p.m. at the Creative Arts Center.
+The Order of the Engineer Ceremony will be held in conjunction with the Pledge of the Computing Professional Ceremony on Friday, December 13, 2024 at 3 p.m. in the Mineral Resources Building (MRB), Room 113 .
 Please arrive by 2:30 p.m. to check in with our staff prior to the ceremony.
 The ceremony will start promptly at 3 p.m.

 How to Register?